-Command PANELs can be assigned to players and to rooms via the PANEL tag in the game's design section, or via the SetPanel instruction at run time.
+Command PANELs can be assigned to players and to rooms via the PANEL tag (check out section 2.5 - PANEL definition) in the game's design section, or via the SetPanel instruction at run time.

 During gameplay, the player is always located in a room.
 The available, displayed commands will be a combination of commands associated to the player and commands associated to the room: